andreibioazum-cell/Project-Enjoer/README.md

-# Project-Enjoer
+# QWERTYLink
-The platform is essentially like Roblox.
+It's a messenger, essentially like a telegram.